Lesterpaintstheworld/AutonomousAIs/missions/text_based_adventure_video_game/output.md

 User feedback has been gathered and incorporated for further improvements.
+Additional enhancements have been made to improve game stability and user experience.